cliffordp/tk-event-weather/readme.txt

 * Styling (custom colors, possibly custom icons)
 * Advanced templates/views

-I'll consider making whichever add-ons I receive the most requests for (and are technically feasible) so please [share your request](http://tourkick.com/contact/?topic=website)!
+I'll consider making whichever add-ons I receive the most requests for (and are technically feasible) so please share your request via the plugin settings' built-in Feature Request form!

 = Notes =
 * You'll need to register for a free [Forecast.io API key](https://developer.forecast.io/)
-* As of January 2016, Forecast.io allows up to 1,000 free API calls per day.
+* As of April 2016, Forecast.io allows up to 1,000 free API calls per day.
 The cost for additional API calls is $0.0001 per API call (or $1 per 10,000 requests).
 * You'll need to enter your billing information at Forecast.io if you want to ensure your API access isn't cut off after 1,000 API calls per day.
 * If you're out of API calls for the day and you haven't entered billing information, the plugin will "fail gracefully" (does not display errors to non-Administrators).
 * The Forecast.io [Terms of Use](https://developer.forecast.io/terms_of_use.txt) states, "Any public or user-facing application or service made using the Forecast API must prominently display the message "Powered by Forecast" wherever data from the Forecast API is displayed.
 This message must, if possible, open a link to http://forecast.io/ when clicked or touched."